What to Expect — And What We Want You to Know

 We fly high and quiet.
 If your cat appears close to home or in hiding, we may recommend not flying at all to avoid causing stress.

-If you contact us, please include a recent photo of your dog and any recent sightings.
-We’ll help you determine the best next steps and the best time to launch.
+If you contact us, please include a If you contact us, please include a recent photo of your cat and any recent sightings.
+We'll help you determine the best next steps and whether a drone search, trail camera deployment, or another search strategy is most appropriate.